 ACL2s still generates counterexamples.
 There are counterexamples where res is not even a multiple of n.
 Actually, our hypotheses do not relate res with the input variables at all, so of course we are going to get counterexamples!
 What is the relationship between res and the other variables?
 The answer to the question leads us to the following conjecture.

-ACL2s did not find any counterexamples and it can prove the conjecture.
-In fact, we do not even need all of the hypotheses, as the following theorem shows.
+ACL2s does not find any counterexamples; in fact it proves the conjecture.
+It turns out that we do not need all of the hypotheses, as the following theorem shows.